Quant-Insight/Qi_Risk/README.md

 It contains five main folders:

-  * 1.Built_In_Functions: contains the API's built-in functions.
+  * 1.Built_In_Functions: contains Qi Risk API's built-in functions.

 ## What do you need to start using the API?